Dezinater/Rust-Map-Editor/README.md

 ## How to use the Editor

 ### 1) Opening the Project
 Make sure you're on Unity 2018.2 and then launch Unity.
 When the Unity projects window opens up click on Open.
 Do not create a new project.
 Select the folder that contains the files downloaded from GitHub.
-Load `Dezinated's Rust Map Editor` project and it should take you into the editor view.
+Load `Rust-Map-Editor-master` project and it should take you into the editor view.
 Then at the bottom of the editor view there should be a file explorer; navigate to the Scenes folder and open `SampleScene`.

 ### 2) Loading a Map
 On the left side of the editor screen, in the Hierarchy you will see all of the object the scene contains.
 Click on the `MapIO` object and you will notice map option on the right side of the editor in the Inspector.
 Import/Export buttons are to load and save .map files.